-Nothing takes the place of an inspiring and encouraging teacher.
-Voice technology can however empower teachers and students to work more effectively, whether they’re remote from each other, or in the classroom together.
+Nothing takes the place of an inspiring and encouraging teacher, but thanks to the feedback and data it delivers, voice technology can empower teachers and students to work more effectively, whether remote from each other, or in the classroom together.

-Read about SoapBox Fluency, our recently launched reading fluency assessment solution here https://www.soapboxlabs.com/blog/announcing-soapbox-fluency/
+Read about SoapBox Fluency and our recently launched reading fluency assessment solution here: https://www.soapboxlabs.com/blog/announcing-soapbox-fluency/